Russia's Wagner mercenaries launch joint training with Belarusian military near Polish border

 In addition to their involvement in Ukraine, Wagner mercenaries have been sent to Syria and several African countries since the private army was created in 2014.

+The U.K. government on Thursday imposed asset freezes and travel bans on 13 Wagner mercenaries over alleged attacks on civilians and other human rights abuses in Africa.
+Britain has already sanctioned Prigozhin and several other Wagner commanders over the group’s role in Russia’s invasion of Ukraine.

-In his revolt that began on June 23 and lasted less than 24 hours, Prigozhin's mercenaries captured the military headquarters in the southern Russian city of Rostov-on-Don without firing a shot and then moved as close as 200 kilometers (125 miles) of Moscow.
-The mutiny faced little resistance and the mercenaries downed at least six military helicopters and a command post aircraft, killing at least 10 airmen.
+In his revolt that began on June 23 and lasted less than 24 hours, Prigozhin's mercenaries captured the military headquarters in the southern Russian city of Rostov-on-Don without firing a shot and then moved as close as 200 kilometers (125 miles) to Moscow.
+The mutiny faced little resistance.
+The mercenaries downed at least six military helicopters and a command post aircraft, killing at least 10 airmen.

 Prigozhin had called it a "march of justice" to oust Defense Minister Sergei Shoigu and General Staff chief Gen. Valery Gerasimov, who demanded that Wagner forces sign contracts with the Defense Ministry.
 He ordered his troops back to their camps after Belarusian President Alexander Lukashenko brokered a deal to end the rebellion in exchange for an amnesty for Prigozhin and his fighters and a permission to relocate to Belarus.